 There are two key components in the ICPT mechanism:

 Customers with solar generation such as Net Energy Metering (NEM), Self-Consumption (SelCo) are also subjected to the ICPT implementation based on the categories listed above.
 The ICPT calculation will be based on import consumption (kWh) from the grid.
-Customers with solar generation who do not have battery storage are still consuming energy from the grid during non-solar generating hours and hence are affected by the ICPT adjustments.
+Customers with solar generation, who do not have battery storage, are still consuming energy from the grid during non-solar generating hours, and hence, are affected by the ICPT adjustments.

 No. The ICPT charge on your electricity bill may differ from your neighbours as the ICPT charges depend on your energy consumption (kWh) in a month.
 Therefore, this amount varies from one customer to another as well as from month to month, depending on the energy consumed.